elbertvdnguyen/simplecalc/README.md

 Alongside that, we will have an abstract evaluate component so that we can implement more functions if needed.
 ### Factory Pattern
 ![Factory Pattern](https://github.com/cs100/final-project-elbert-ken-franz/blob/master/class_diagrams/Factory-Pattern-UML.jpg)
+The factory pattern diagram (above) demonstrates the final expected functionality of our application.
+The calculator calls a function, createExpression, that creates an object representing an equation using one of the calculator's functions (Add, Sub, Multiply, etc.).